South Indian Filter Coffee

 - Press the coffee powder gently with the plunger (umbrella-shaped attachment).
 Do not press too hard; otherwise, the coffee powder falls from the pores to the lower container.

-- Top with warm water (not boiling hot water) until the filter is almost full.
+- Top with warm water (not boiling water) until the filter is almost full.
 Cover with the lid and keep the filter on the counter to let the coffee percolate.

 - It will take 3-4 hours for the coffee to percolate nicely and create a thick decoction.
-You can use the decoction after 15-20 minutes also but it will not be very thick.
+You can also use the decoction after 15-20 minutes but it will not be very thick.

 - Discard the leftover coffee, or use it to make another batch.